studio-neptune/olsb_cores/README.md

     thrift >= 0.9.3

 # Usage:
-    clone the Repo and Select the lib of Program Language you want.
+Clone the Repo and Select the lib of Program Language you want.
 And then start to Create your Applications. ;)

 or Compile the "litecore.thrift" for yourself...